apostrophecms/docs/docs/cookbook/using-docker.md

 </AposCodeBlock>

 The spacing in this file is very important.
 White-space, not tab, indentation indicates that a particular line is nested within the object passed on the line above it.
-Walking through this file, it starts with `services`.
+Walking through this file, it starts with `services:`.
 From the indentation, we can see that we are creating two services - a `db:` container and a `web:` container.
 Much like our `Dockerfile`, within the `db:` we start by specifying an image to run.
 In this case, it is the `mongo:4.4.14` official image for running MongoDB v4.4.14.
 Other images can be found in the docker library GitHub repo [README](https://github.com/docker-library/docs/blob/master/mongo/README.md#supported-tags-and-respective-dockerfile-links).
 You should use the version that mirrors your development environment.

 Next, we are specifying that the database should communicate over port `27017`.
 This is the port typically used by Apostrophe but might need to be altered to match your environment.